banjocat/SqlToCpp/README.md

 [![Build Status](https://travis-ci.org/banjocat/SqlToCpp.svg?branch=master)](https://travis-ci.org/banjocat/SqlToCpp) -- master branch

-This is in developemnt and has not reached a stable release.
+This is in development and has not reached a stable release.

 # SqlToCpp
 This was created to help bridge the gap of a legacy project that uses SQLite.